jubishkammily/LabforwardTestDeviceCommunication/README.md

 As a demonstration the first command sent automatically by the driver.
 The command is 'S'.
 This command tells the device to send back the weight.
 The intermediate states will be printed on both console.The data will be converted to ASCII and send to device.
 The device will parse and process and match against the commands in the file.
-If command is recognized then necessary action will start and sth status will be sent back driver in real time.
+If command is recognized then necessary action will start and sth status will be sent back to the driver in real time.
 The driver will print the status on the console.
-After finishing this command the driver will ask the user to enter command in the console(command line).
+After finishing this command the driver will ask the user to enter a new command in the console (command line).

-###  Driver
+### Example 1 Driver Console

 ```bash
 Driver online